 The underwriters propose to offer the shares of common stock directly to the public at the public offering price set forth on the cover page of this prospectus, and at this price less a concession not in excess of \$ per share of common stock to other dealers specified in a master agreement among underwriters who are members of the National Association of Securities Dealers, Inc. The underwriters may allow, and the other dealers specified may reallow, concessions, not in excess of \$ per share of common stock to these other dealers.
-After this offering, the offering price, concessions and other selling terms may be changed by the underwriters.
-Our common stock is offered subject to receipt and acceptance by the underwriters and to other conditions, including the right to reject orders in whole or in part.
+After this offering, the offering price, concessions and other selling terms may be changed by the underwriters and to other conditions, including the right to reject orders in whole or in part.